-Alcaraz comes through tricky test on Queen's debut
+Murray won't 'overreact' to chastening Queen's defeat

 |Coverage: Live coverage on BBC Two and streaming on the BBC Sport website and app, with selected live text commentaries

-Spanish top seed Carlos Alcaraz came through a tricky test against French lucky loser Arthur Rinderknech to win on his Queen's Club debut.
+- WTA 50th anniversary: Billie Jean King and Rosie Casals on how they changed women's tennis

-Alcaraz, 20, is playing only the third grass-court event of his senior career and did not look comfortable in his movement as he lost the first set.
+Earlier on Tuesday, Spanish top seed Carlos Alcaraz earlier came through a tricky test to win on his debut at the Cinch Championships.

 British number five Liam Broady, ranked 143rd, lost 1-6 6-4 6-3 to France's world number 46 Adrian Mannarino.